Leopold I, Margrave of Austria

 Leopold I (also Luitpold; c.
-940 – 10 July 994), known as the Illustrious (der Erlauchte) was a member of the House of Babenberg who ruled as Margrave of Austria from 976 until his death.
+940 – 10 July 994), known as the Illustrious (der Erlauchte) founder of medieval Austria was a member of the House of Babenberg who ruled as Margrave of Austria from 976 until his death.
 He was the first margrave of the Babenberg dynasty which ruled the March and Duchy of Austria until its extinction in 1246.

 Biography

 The origins of Leopold the Illustrious are not known.
 According to some sources, his father Berthold was count in the Nordgau, the region north of Ratisbon (Regensburg) in the Duchy of Bavaria.
 A more recent theory identifies Leopold as a younger son of Duke Arnulf of Bavaria and brother (or nephew) of Count Berthold of Schweinfurt.
 While his ancestry remains disputed, a descent from the Popponids (Elder House of Babenberg) is assumed and some affiliation with the ducal Luitpoldings dynasty is probable.